ebidien/hello-microverse/README.md

 # 📖 Hello Microverse! <a name="about-project"></a>

-> About Hello Microverse!

 **Hello Microverse!** is my first Microverse project to demonstrate effective use of linters, the GitHub flow, and professional documentation.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> The project was created using HTML and CSS.
+The project was created using HTML and CSS.
 No frameworks or databases were used.

 <details>
   <summary>Client</summary>